 Breakout Session Types

-Four different modalities of Breakout Sessions have been designed to amplify diverse voices and promote opportunities for delegates to share their experiences in engaging ways during IVCO 2024.
-The conference organisers will provide speakers and moderators with all necessary guidance and templates for the different modalities of breakout sessions.
+Four different types of Breakout Sessions have been designed to amplify diverse voices and promote opportunities for delegates to share their experiences in engaging ways at this year’s conference.
+The organisers will provide speakers and moderators with guidance and templates for the different formats.
+Here you can find more information about what to expect from each type of session:

 ‘How-to’ Workshop